vivliostyle/vivliostyle.js/src/ts/README.md

-# Migration to TypeScript
+# Migration to TypeScript finished

-Vivliostyle.js is going to change its type check system from Google Closure Compiler to TypeScript.
-This is the working directory for migration to TypeScript.
+Vivliostyle.js changed its type check system from Google Closure Compiler to TypeScript.

+The pre-migration JS source code has been moved to the [old-js-src](https://github.com/vivliostyle/vivliostyle.js/tree/old-js-src) branch.

-See also the [JS-to-TS migration](https://github.com/vivliostyle/vivliostyle.js/milestone/1) milestone.
+About the migration work, see the [JS-to-TS migration](https://github.com/vivliostyle/vivliostyle.js/milestone/1) milestone.

 ### Code dependency graph